Team GB diver Scarlett Mew Jensen: “That Olympic year was the worst of my life.”

 An Olympic Games debut should not be the worst experience of your life.
 However, as Team GB diver, Scarlett Mew Jensen, resurfaced after her opening dive in Tokyo, she decided it absolutely was.

 Mew Jensen has been diving since she was eight and was one of Team GB’s youngest athletes when Tokyo 2020 finally got underway.
-Her career has been plagued with upheaval in a variety of forms, yet she speaks with clarity about the challenges she has faced over the last few years.
+Her career has been plagued with upheaval in a variety of forms, yet she speaks with clarity about the challenges she has faced over the last three years.

 Agony on Olympic debut

 It is a day she vividly remembers.
 Her face contorts into a grimace recalling it all.
-“I’ve f*cked it” she texted her brother straight after her first dive, wiping away a stream of tears.
+“I’ve f*cked it” she texted her brother straight after her first dive wiping away a stream of tears.
 Her immediate pain highlighted a truly miserable year, one she frankly describes as “the worst year of my life.”

-“I’m all about the fightback,” she says.
-“Normally I’d say it’s not over ‘til it’s over but this time it just hit me, I was done.”
+“I’m all about the fightback.
+Normally I’d say it’s not over ‘til it’s over but this time it just hit me, I was done.”

 Mew Jensen competes in the Olympic preliminary round – Tokyo 2020

 Now having understood her Olympic debut to be a learning curve, Mew Jensen compares the run-up to Tokyo with her current preparations for Paris 2024, stressing the importance of her mental health.
-She says, “I really prioritise my mind now, probably even more than my body.”

 She explains how in a bid to right the wrongs of Tokyo, she rushed back to training.

-“I should’ve taken more time off,” she now says.
-“I didn’t realise I needed that time off, but I did, and that was my biggest mistake.
+“I should’ve taken more time off.
+I didn’t realise I needed that time off, but I did, and that was my biggest mistake.

 “This premature return was so mentally draining, but I’ve not even realised that until recently.”
 Her more structured approach to Paris has clarified the various mistakes she previously made.

-“Now I speak with my psychologist twice a week and we are already coming up with a plan for different outcomes in Paris.”
+She added: “Now I speak with my psychologist twice a week and we are already coming up with a plan for different outcomes in Paris.”

 Mew Jensen competes in the Olympic preliminary round – Tokyo 2020